-- Enhanced human capability and capacity could lead to unprecedented improvements to the quality of human life.
+- Enhanced human capability and capacity could lead to improvements to the quality of life.
 Exoskeleton systems like ReWalk and the Esko Bionics suit could help millions of people with spinal cord injuries to walk again, as well as stroke victims and those with muscular dystrophy and other genetic conditions.
 They could also allow elderly people to remain active and independent for longer, and grant construction workers, sportspeople and military personnel extra strength and stamina.
 However, these same technologies could also create new categories of ‘haves’ and ‘have nots’ – the ReWalk, for example, costs just under US$70,000.

-- Genetic and synthetic enhancements could also extend average life spans by decades or more for those who can afford them, and human consciousness may increasingly merge with machines.
-But a backlash against human augmentation and increased regulation of emerging industries could limit some areas of research and its potential application.
+- Genetic and synthetic enhancements could extend average life spans by decades or more for those who can afford them, and human consciousness may increasingly merge with machines.
+A backlash against human augmentation and increased regulation of emerging industries could limit some areas of research and its potential application.

 - The possibility of gene editing raises new ethical questions with regards to the human fetus.
 While it could offer possibilities to build resistance against diseases and prevent disabilities, it places the potential to ‘design’ life in the hands of the wealthy and presents challenges to equalities, rights and social acceptance.
 A lack of regulation could lead to new divisions, prejudices and dangers.